“A daring and consistent creation on the human condition. From beginning to end it makes formidable use of both dancers and the stage.”

-The stage was conceived as an ever changing landscape, where various layers of felt are sculpted, shifted and transformed by twelve dancers.
-The concept was developed in synergy with the lighting design by Mike Rijnierse.
+Ludmila’s scenography was conceived as a morphing topology, where layers of felt are curved, swaying, bouncing and shifted by the haptic play of the twelve performers.
+The concept of this topology was developed in synergy with the light design by Mike Rijnierse.

-The wool felt (100% merino wool) rises a sense of intimacy, functioning between architecture and skin.
-The set becomes a place for sensual exploration, in which the touch and smell are consciously experienced.
-The malleability of the stage allows room for dramatic changes, highlighting the agency of the twelve actors – a process of metamorphosis that is also lived by each of their characters.
+The wool felt (100% merino wool) yields a sense of intimacy and protection, intersecting architecture and tactile experience.
+The set becomes a place for sensual exploration, in which touch and smell are consciously experienced.
+The plasticity of the stage supports the dramaturgy of the choreography, highlighting the agency of the twelve actors – a process of metamorphosis that is also lived by each of their characters.